Coronavirus (COVID-19): Test and Protect - step-by-step guide leaflet text

 Visit NHSinform.scot/test-and-protect or call 0800 028 2816 if you cannot get online.

-Isolate for 10 days from symptom start date, longer if fever continues and 48 hours after fever ends.
-Others you live with should isolate for 14 days.
+If you have symptoms, self-isolate for 10 days from symptom start date, longer if fever continues and 48 hours after fever ends.
+Others you live with should follow the guidance below on ‘close contacts isolate’.

 4. Get tested